This guidance is for people who wish to appeal a registration decision made by Social Work England.

 How to submit information or evidence

-If you’re not able to provide all the evidence you want to rely on when you submit your notice of appeal, you will have an opportunity to provide more information before the hearing of your appeal.
+If you’re not able to provide all the evidence you want to rely on when you submit your notice of appeal, you will have an opportunity to provide more information before the hearing or meeting of your appeal.

 Verifying your information or evidence

 We will normally verify the authenticity and accuracy of certain documents you provide to support your appeal.
 For example, by contacting people who are providing references for you to confirm their identities and the content of the references.